 We all know about peanut butter and jelly, but have you ever heard of a peanut butter burger?

-It may not make sense at first, but once you take your first bite, you’ll never want to have your last.
+It may not make sense at first, but once you take your first bite, you’ll be hooked.

 Why put peanut butter in a burger, you ask?
 Because it gives it a wonderfully sweet, creamy, and nutty flavor, that’s why!

 You have to try it at least once.
 Trust me on this one.

 This juicy hamburger is topped with melted cheese, bacon, and yes – peanut butter.

 Adding more seasonings to a good-quality beef will only overpower its umami-packed flavor.

 It’s sweet, salty, savory, smoky, creamy, and nutty, all at the same time.
 It’s so addictive, it shouldn’t even be legal.

 The ingredients list for this amazing burger is short and sweet.
 Here’s everything you need to whip up this tasty weeknight meal in a flash.